It did start off as being my version of the Tyrell office as seen in the movie Blade Runner, so I may change it considerably yet!!

 Things have slowed down a little bit thanks partly to Grand Theft Auto 4 (which I am spending most of my spare time playing), but I am gradually getting back into the building mood, much to Kierans happiness! - the sooner he can have his trainset, the better!

+Its that time of year again when I get to change my mobile phone with a new one.
+As usual, Phones4u gave me a ring the other day and tried to convince me to go with a brand new Samsung G600 mobile phone (the same model as Michelle).
+Now, Ive been quite happy with my Nokia N80 for the past year and felt that an upgrade to the new Nokia N95 8Gb would be my best bet.
 Well, the sales person whom I spoke to on the phone just kept telling me that the N95 is a crap phone and that if I would go with the Samsung model, I could also get £150 cash back - yes, a cheque for £150.

 I gave in, and said OK, with the understanding that if I wasn't happy with it, I could return it within 7 days.